Economics 191AB: Senior Essay Seminar, Winter

 Thomas Swartz and Frank Bonello, editors, Taking Sides:

-Clashing Views on Controversial Economic Issues, Guilford, CT:
+Clashing Views on Controversial Economic Issues, Guilford,

 Steven E. Landsburg, The Armchair Economist: Economics